 During the seasons where you’re not out getting the warm rays of sunlight, consider adding vitamin D.

-Be sure to get 2 litres of water per day.
+Be sure to get 2 liters of water per day.
 Your body is made up of about 70% water and loses it through breathing, sweat and elimination.

 In order for your body to function at it’s best and keep your immune system at its peak, it needs the water replenished.

-Try herbal teas, flavouring water with fruit or lemon, using a timer to remember to sip throughout the day.
+Try herbal teas, flavoring water with fruit or lemon, using a timer to remember to sip throughout the day.

 You can get these friendly little bacteria in fermented foods like sauerkraut, kombucha, kefir.